Jumio/mobile-sdk-ios/docs/integration_guide.md

     }
 ```

+⚠️&nbsp;&nbsp;__Note:__ We recommend to hide any sensitive data, which you display to the user, when the app goes to the background.
+This includes the results you receive from us.

 The delegate method `(controller: Jumio.Controller, error: Jumio.Error)` has to be implemented to handle data after an unsuccessful scan.
 Check the parameter `error.isRetryable` to see if the failed scan attempt can be retried.
 If an error is not retryable, the only possibility is to cancel the controller.
 This will result in a finished call with a `Jumio.Result` instance containing this error.

 ```